Otto Rasch: Biography

-Rasch joined the NSDAP on 1 October 1931 (membership № 620,976), and joined the SA in 1933 and the SS on 10 March 1933 (membership № 107,100).
+After the war Rasch joined Deutschvölkischer Schutz- und Trutzbund in 1919 first and then Nazi Party on 1 October 1931 (membership № 620,976), he also joined the Sturmabteilung (SA) in 1933 and the Schutzstaffel (SS) on 10 March 1933 (membership № 107,100).
 Beginning in 1936, Rasch was employed full-time by the Sicherheitsdienst (SD).
 On 1 October 1937, as commissioner, Rasch assumed leadership of the State Police (Stapo) in Frankfurt am Main.
 In March 1938, again as commissioner, Rasch became director of security (based in Linz) for Upper Austria.
-In June 1938, Rasch was assigned various responsibilities within the RSHA and was appointed chief of the Security Police (SiPo) and SD in Prague.
+In June 1938, Rasch was assigned various responsibilities within the RSHA and was appointed chief of the Sicherheitspolizei (Security Police, SiPo) and SD in Prague.